Best Medicare Advantage Plans in South Carolina (2026)

 Best South Carolina HMO Medicare Advantage Providers

-Most HMO Medicare Advantage plans in South Carolina charge $0 monthly, with 7 out of 9 available options being premium-free.
+Most HMO Medicare Advantage plans in South Carolina charge $0 monthly, seven of the nine available options are premium-free.
 Out-of-pocket maximums range from $4,250 to $9,250, averaging $7,543 annually.

 • Cigna HealthCare leads with a 4.0-star rating across its two plans, both charging $0 monthly with $6,638 average out-of-pocket limits.

-• Aetna provides three plans with 4.0 stars and a higher $8,200 average MOOP, though it charges $23 average monthly premiums.
+• Aetna offers three plans with 4.0 stars and a higher average MOOP of $8,200, though it charges an average monthly premium of $23.

 Cigna HealthCare4.00$0$6,63825.00